 Well, painters may be a little dicey in this regard.

-Though there are some good trade companies that offer several tradies it’s hard to differentiate between a legit and a dodgy one.
+Though some good trade companies offer several tradies, it’s hard to differentiate between a legit and a dodgy one.

 Painters with Public Liability Insurance and Work Cover offer protection to your property, clients, employees, and themselves.